talpor/django-dashing/docs/widgets.rst

 Python Class
 ~~~~~~~~~~~~

-This class helps to return valid data to be use by the widget, you can see the definition in GitHub__
+This class helps to return valid scope to be use by the widget, you can see the definition in GitHub__

 .. _GraphWidgetDefinition: https://github.com/talpor/django-dashing/blob/59def5a53d5b76db232196f2fffacd49270b27e1/dashing/widgets.py#L94-118